IgniteUI/help-topics/topics/06_Infragistics-Templating-Engine/00_Adding_igTemplating_References.md

 The examples in the next block use the following file structure that needs be present for the referencing to work properly.

 -   The jQuery resources have been added to a folder named Scripts in your web site or web application.
--   The Ignite UI JavaScript files have been added to a folder named Scripts/ig in your web site or web application (For more information, refer to the [Using JavaScript Resouces in Ignite UI](Deployment-Guide-JavaScript-Resources.html) topic).
+-   The %%ProductName%% JavaScript files have been added to a folder named Scripts/ig in your web site or web application (For more information, refer to the [Using JavaScript Resouces in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) topic).

 If you use your own structure you should replace *Scripts/ig* with your own folder structure.